-All schemes must be fair and reasonable in criteria and adequacy.
-They must be implemented quickly, well communicated, easy to understand and straightforward to apply.
-They must also be administratively efficient to operate and benefit from.
-It is also stressed that all economic stakeholders are to share the burden in a spirit of solidarity.
-This includes public-sector employees who need to contribute in an equitable burden sharing mechanism through wage cuts of not less than 20 per cent with the exception of people engaged in healthcare, the Armed Forces, law-enforcement, cleaning and utility providers.
+It also continues to be stressed that all economic stakeholders are to share the burden in a spirit of solidarity.
+This includes public-sector employees who need to contribute in an equitable burden sharing mechanism through wage cuts of not less than 20 per cent with the exception of people engaged in healthcare, the Armed Forces, law-enforcement, cleaning, utility and other essential service providers.
 Government must insist with the EU for support and protection in all aspects related to Malta's peripheral location and insularity.

 Going forward, special assistance is to be given to proactive companies that are investing in their future viability in a post-Covid-19 world.
-Whilst full consideration must be given to health considerations as recommended by the competent authorities, a prolonged shutdown of the economy will exacerbate the damage.
-It is crucial that the authorities send positive messages of hope that there will be a gradual re-opening of the economy as soon as it is safe to do so.
+While full consideration must be given to health considerations as recommended by the competent authorities, a prolonged shutdown of the economy will exacerbate the damage.
+It is crucial that the authorities send positive and realistic messages of hope that there will be a gradual re-opening of the economy as soon as it is safe to do so.